NtiyisoN/dailygame/readme.md

 5. You can (and have to) fight fight progressively harder foes with better rewards.

+Goals for version "0.3":
+1.  (progress) You need to get higher levels in order to improve your stats.
+2.  (progress) You can upgrade your health.
+3.  (progress) You can upgrade your income. (remember to save the player's income in savefile)
+4. You can choose the level of foe which you want to fight against.

+Goals for version "0.4":
+1. (Inventory) You can store items(whatever that will be)

 Required for version "1.0":

 1. Robust, flexible savefile: more database-like. maybe tab-separated key-value pairs, so that stuff can move around, be added etc.